mjnickerson/s14groupprojectwch/README.md

-# S-14 Group Project - West Coast Harvard

-**Home Gym Exercise Application**

 # S.W.E.A.T.
 (Software Wearable Exercise Application Tool)

+## S-14 Group Project - West Coast Harvard

-Description - This github repository contains all of the pieces to the SWEAT application  design by students in the Harvard S-14 class on Wearables.
+This github repository contains all of the pieces to the SWEAT application  design by students in the Harvard S-14 class on Wearables.
 The product loads a React-Native application on a phone (Android or Iphone) and allows the user to evaluate their exercise routine.
 Currently the application is limited only to 2 types of situps, V-Situps and Pulse Situps, but the model can be trained to do other exercises.

-# Prerequisities
+## Prerequisities

-## snack.edge.io
+### snack.edge.io

 - Account on snack.edge.io  or similar react-native platform

-## Web server accessable though port 5000
+### Web server accessable though port 5000

 - Ubuntu
 - Python3   minimum of Python 3.5
 - Flask python libraries
 - Nodejs (minimum of version 14)

-# Getting Started
+## Getting Started

-## Front End Application

 In order to begin, you need to take the Application code (which is a React-Native) code application and load it as a snack on snack.edge.io website.

+Creata a back-end Linux  server to use as a web server and run the model application (We used Ubuntu on AWS)

 ## Installation